 The paper concludes with this paragraph “Agrobacterium-mediated transformation has been the method of choice for the development of genetically modified crops.
 Despite their cultivation on more than 170 million ha, the growth and consumption of transgenic crops still faces societal opposition.
 This has impeded their use in efforts to contribute to a more sustainable agricultural future.
 Our data reveal that T-DNA integration, the interruption of an F-box gene, and the subsequent fixation of foreign T-DNA into the sweet potato genome occurred during the evolution and domestication of this crop, which is one of the world’s most consumed foods.
 This finding could influence the public’s current perception that transgenic crops are “unnatural.” “

-I think it’s important to highlight the key features of the paper, with respect to genetic engineering (the points below are my thoughts and summary).
+I think it’s important to highlight the key features of the paper, with respect to genetic engineering:

 - Thousands of years ago, a bacteria closely related to the bacteria used to create GMOs, inserted a bunch of genes into the sweet potato.
 The GMOs currently on the market add fewer genes than what was naturally introduced into the sweet potato.